 The Kew Gardens 50p is one of the rarest 50p coins out there, but how much is it worth today?

-According to average selling prices on eBay, you can expect to pay around £134.70 for a Kew Gardens 50p.
+According to average selling prices on eBay in 2022, you can expect to pay around £148 for a Kew Gardens 50p.

-Although this varies greatly with condition, there’s no denying that the Kew Gardens 50p is worth a lot to collectors.
-Coins like these are one of the many reasons why its always worth checking your change every now – you never know what treasure might be hiding!
+Although this varies greatly with the condition, there’s no denying that the Kew Gardens 50p is worth a lot to collectors.
+Coins like these are one of the many reasons why it’s always worth checking your change every now and then – you never know what treasure might be hiding!

 How many Kew Gardens 50p coins were made?